Mercedes-Benz lease deals for any monthly budget

 Marketed as the first Executive Pick-up, the Mercedes-Benz X-Class is a series of hits - from design and ability, to safety equipment and comfort.

-Available to businesses to lease for under £400, the X-Class borders a fine line between workman practicality (four-wheel drive, jacked-up suspension, can carry a one-tonne payload) and creature comforts (the interior features premium materials topping the dashboard including plenty of chrome details, stitched leather seating and plenty of equipment to keep you occupied.)
+Available to personal consumers for under £400 and businesses for under £300, the X-Class borders a fine line between workman practicality (four-wheel drive, jacked-up suspension, can carry a one-tonne payload) and creature comforts (the interior features premium materials topping the dashboard including plenty of chrome details, stitched leather seating and plenty of equipment to keep you occupied.)

 No wonder it appeals to everyone.